 I have been working steadily for five years in a place that is about 3 miles from any house or supplies. ...
 Can’t my wages be raised for my present payment is too small to support my family.
 Besides my food, water costs me 50 cents a bucket and firewoods are the worst of all.
 I also spend my own money in preparing the lighthouse, such as painting it with white wash, etc. So with these few words I await your answer.
 P.S.
 Answer soon.

-The original Nawiliwili trestle tower was torn down and replaced with a lens lantern atop a thirty-three and a half foot tall mast.
-The new light was first exhibited on December 22, 1906, and was rebuilt in 1923.
-As keeper, Oliver Kua would climb the mast to service the light each day via galvanized spikes set into both sides of the pole.
+The room on top of the original Nawiliwili trestle tower was removed in 1904 and replaced with a “small box locker” that supported a lens lantern.
+Two years later, the entire tower was torn down, and a thirty-three-and-a-half-foot-tall mast topped by a lens lantern was established on the point.
+The mast light, which had a small white service house at its base, was first exhibited on December 22, 1906.
+The keepers would climb the mast to service the light each day via galvanized spikes set into both sides of the pole.

-Keeper Kua was retained as keeper of the new lighthouse and served for a total of twenty-one years at the station, final retiring in 1939 when the Coast Guard took control of the light.
+Keeper Kua, who had been assigned to Nawiliwili Light in 1918, was retained as keeper of the new lighthouse, and he served for a total of twenty-one years at the station before finally retiring in 1939 when the Coast Guard took control of the light.

-The Nawiliwili Lighthouse was automated in 1953, however an attendant remained at the station and was responsible for routine maintenance of the Nawiliwili Light and seven minor lights on the island.
-The tower's fourth-order Fresnel lens was replaced by a DCB-36 beacon in 1984.
-The lantern room has been removed from the tower, compromising the structure's beauty.
+Nawiliwili Lighthouse was automated in 1953, however an attendant remained at the station and was responsible for routine maintenance of Nawiliwili Light and seven minor lights on the island.
+The lantern room has been removed from the tower, compromising the structure’s beauty.

 Head Keepers: Manuel Souza (1897 – 1903), Carl Blum (1904), John McLaughlin (1904 – 1909), John H. Kanekoa (1909 – 1912), Edward L. Miller (1913 – 1915), Alexander D. Toomey (1916 – 1917), Oliver Kua (1918 – 1939), William C. Dooley (1939 – 1941).